-How Dhampur enhanced operational efficiency through higher uptime
+How Dhampur enhanced operational efficiency through higher uptime and 'right now' mindset became increasingly visible.

 In a capital-intensive business like sugar manufacture, equipment uptime enhances organisational profitability.
 In the past, this was an area of concern as ~10-15% of mechanical circulations and ~15-17% production machines reported repeated downtime, pulling down the organisational average.